Our Team

 Favorite Quote: “GOOD” Jocko.
 The quote is simple but really a prescription for life.
 When you are faced with adversity, your attitude should be “GOOD” – this isn’t what I planned for but what can I learn/develop/gain from this opportunity?

-“CrossFit was something I always longed to try, but there was a little voice inside me that said it was going to be too hard.
+“Functional Fitness was something I always longed to try, but there was a little voice inside me that said it was going to be too hard.
 That voice won for much too long.
 One day I finally faced my fear, told that voice to shut up, and walked through the doors of UAA by myself.
 I even remember my first workout – Tabata.
 I couldn’t walk for a week.”

-Jen not only fell in love with CrossFit and the UAA community, but also discovered powerlifting and strongman as well as coaching!
+Jen not only fell in love with Functional Fitness and the UAA community, but also discovered powerlifting and strongman as well as coaching!
 She enjoys seeing the confidence that athletes gain from doing something they never thought was possible.
 As a coach, Jen focuses more on the technical aspects and offers many scaling options.

 I wish clients knew that no one cares what you wear, what you look like when you train, or what weight you can lift.
 The community only cares that you show up, do your best and be positive – the coaches will take care of the rest.”